 White labeling is available on all Enterprise level accounts.
 There are also some limited white labeling capabilities available on Small Business accounts.
 There are two primary groups that utilize white labeling for ActiveCampaign:

-- Resellers: This group is probably the most likely to white label.
-Many kinds of resellers power their marketing automation with ActiveCampaign.
+- Agency: This group is probably the most likely to white label.
+Many kinds of agency power their marketing automation with ActiveCampaign.

 - Regular customers: There are plenty of reasons to white label and personalize ActiveCampaign with your brand – more on this later.